Bidar: Etymology

-The name of Bidar appears to be derived from ‘bidiru’, which means bamboo.
+The name Bidar appears to be derived from Kannada word ‘bidiru’, which means bamboo.
+It was also referred as Bhadrakot.

 Legend has associated Bidar with the ancient kingdom of Vidarbha, to which references are found in early Hindu literature like Malavikagnimitra, Mahabharata, the Harivamsa, Bhagavata, and a few other Puranas.
 Its association can be seen apparently on account of the similarity in names Bidar and Vidarbha.
 This has been mentioned in Firishta's writings.

 The traditional tales reveal that Vidura lived here; hence the place was earlier called Viduranagara and also as the place where Nala and Damayanti (Daughter of Raja Bhima, the King of Vidharba) were meeting.

 Bidar under the rule of the Bahmani Sultanate was known as Muhammadabad.

 History

 The recorded History of the city goes back to the third century B.C. when it was a part of the Mauryan Empire.
-After the Mauryas, Satavahanas, Kadambasand Chalukyas of Badami and later the Rashtrakutas reigned over Bidar territory.
+After the Mauryas, Satavahanas, Kadamba and Chalukyas of Badami and later the Rashtrakutas reigned over Bidar territory.
 The Chalukyas of Kalyana and Kalachuris of Kalyanis also regained the area.
-For a short period after Kalyani Chalukyas the area of Bidar was under the Seunas of Devagiri and Kakatiyas of Warangal.
+For a short period after Kalyani Chalukyas the area of Bidar was under the rule of Seunas of Devagiri and Kakatiyas of Warangal.

+Bahmani Sultanate

 The Delhi Sultanate invaded the area first by Allauddin Khilji, and later, Muhammed-bin-Tughluq took control of entire Deccan including Bidar.
 In the middle of the 14th century, the Sultan of Delhi's officers that were stationed in Deccan rebelled and this resulted in the establishment of Bahmanid Dynasty in 1347 A.D. at Gulbarga/Hasanabad (present Kalaburagi).
 There was frequent warfare between the Bahmanids and the Vijaynagar Kingdom.